-Classify PII centrally, then find and mask it consistently, globally, and automatically.
-Preserve referential integrity and realism with encryption, pseudonymization, redaction, or many other rules matched to your data classes.
+Classify PII centrally, find it globally, and mask it automatically.
+Preserve realism and referential integrity using encryption, pseudonymization, redaction, and other rules for production and test envrionments.

 Comply with Data Privacy Laws

 Delete, deliver, or anonymize data subject to CIPSEA, DPA, FERPA, GDPR, GLBA, HIPAA, PCI, POPI, etc. Verify compliance via human- and machine-readable search reports, job audit logs, and re-identification risk scores.

 Optionally mask data as you map it.
 Apply FieldShield functions in IRI Voracity ETL, federation, migration, replication, subsetting, or analytic jobs.
 Or, run FieldShield from Actifio or Commvault jobs to mask DB clones.